Santa Teresa Tram: Routes

-The Santa Teresa tram route rises from downtown Rio de Janeiro and follows a circuit of Santa Teresa hill, offering a high-level view of the city.
-It passes over the 45 m high Carioca Aqueduct, a former aqueduct constructed in the 18th century and electric trams used to run beneath it.
+The Santa Teresa tram route rises from downtown Rio de Janeiro and climbs Santa Teresa hill, offering a high-level view of the city.
+It passes over the 17.6 m high Carioca Aqueduct, a former aqueduct constructed in 1750 and electric trams used to run beneath it.
 Except for the section between the central terminus and the initial station (including the aqueduct), the route is shared by motor vehicles.

-Before the 1960s, Rio de Janeiro trams served the entire downtown area and all nearby suburbs, but since 1967 only the Santa Teresa line remained.
-Lastly, it offered two regular services, until 2011.
-Since the 2015 reopening, only one route has remained, until 2025, when the second regular service was restored.
+Before 1964, Rio de Janeiro trams served the entire downtown area and all nearby suburbs, but, after 1967, only the Santa Teresa line remained.
+Before the system closed in 2011, trams ran from Carioca to Dois Irmãos via Largo dos Guimarães and along a short branch from the latter to Largo das Neves (Paula Mattos).
+There were also services between Carioca and Silvestre from 1999 to 2008.
+After reopening in 2015, services were gradually restored along the entire route, including the Paula Mattos branch and, to a limited degree, on the long-abandoned branch to Francisco Muratori.